thegoatrodeo/hashicorp-and-zero-trust/Readme.md

 ### Track challenges
 [Challenges](https://docs.instruqt.com/tracks/configuration/track#challenge) specify the the title, teaser description and any other information about each challenge.
-The `id` is created and spliced into each challenge when the `instruqt track push` command to push the latest changes of the course  to the Instruqt platform.
+The `id` is created and spliced into each challenge when the `instruqt track push` command is run to push the latest changes of the course  to the Instruqt platform.

 ```yaml tangle:./track.yml
 challenges: